pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-experiment-templates/README.md

 ## Adding additional jsPsych plugins

-The current experiment templates use only the html-keyboard-response plugin from [jsPsych's list of included plugins](https://www.jspsych.org/7.3/plugins/list-of-plugins/) (although the [self-paced reading template](self-paced-reading-template.md) also uses a [custom plugin](#adding-custom-jspsych-plugins)).
+The current experiment templates use only a few of [jsPsych's official included plugins](https://www.jspsych.org/7.3/plugins/list-of-plugins/).
 Of course, for many experiments, you may want to use additional jsPsych plugins.
 After installing the experiment template, additional plugins can be added to your experiment by navigating to the `web page` directory using `cd` and running `yarn add` for each particular plugin.
 For example, if your experiment also uses the survey-text and html-button-response plugins, you would run:

 ```bash
  cd 'experiments/[experiment_name]/web page'